 - Learn a new language through immersion in a different culture and county

-*Meals outside of the host family home are not included.
+- Meals eaten outside of the host family home

 Wondering why you have to pay for a volunteer teaching program?